 My name is Andreas Schmidt.
-I am a 6th semester student of Computer Science at Saarland University.
-In addition to that I am a Software Developer and a large amount of my spare time is dedicated to voluntary work for Deutsche Lebens-Rettungs-Gesellschaft (DLRG).
-Finally, I also enjoy dancing and reading.
+I am a 2nd semester master student of Computer Science at Saarland University.
+In addition to that I am a Software Developer and dedicate some spare time to voluntary work at Deutsche Lebens-Rettungs-Gesellschaft (DLRG).
+Finally, I also enjoy dancing, reading and listening to all kinds of music.

 - Position-Portal (Customer Portal for Monitoring and Measurement Visualization)